 In China, you'll find a confusing mixture of modern and traditional medical practices.
 You may be confused, amused and even frightened by the traditional practices that you see and by the medical advice that you'll receive.

-The core belief of Chinese medicine (中医, zhōng yī, /jong ee/) is about the yin-yang (阴阳, yīnyáng) qi balance in the body and its organs.
+The core belief of traditional Chinese medicine (中医, zhōng yī, /jong ee/) is about the yin-yang (阴阳, yīnyáng) or qi balance in the body and its organs.
 There is no scientific evidence for the existence of qi.

 Most Chinese medicine practitioners think that there are many kinds of qi 气 (qì), and the most basic kinds are yin qi 阴气 and yang qi 阳气.

 Everything is a balance of yin and yang.
 Yin 阴 is female, dark and formless.
 Yang 阳 is male, light, and form.
 Females have more yin qi, and males have more yang qi, and as people age, they lose qi.

 Achieving a Yin-Yang Balance